bkj/auction-lap/README.md

 Linear Assignment Problem (LAP) solver using the auction algorithm.
 Implemented in `pytorch`, runs on CPU or GPU.

+Runtime scales w/
+ - the dimension of the matrix
+ - the range of entries in the matrix (max value - min value)

 ##### Installation

 ```